decentralized-identity/faq/docs/spec.md

 expand and read all the 1-star questions first, then reload the page and do the same for all the 2-star questions, then the 3-stars.
 They are not sorted by level because they progress down rabbit holes, and are intended to be readable in various orders.
-If you don't understand the placement of chilis warning you about triggering, controversial topics, don't worry-- understanding the controversies is level 4.
-When you not only understand why all those chili are there, but furthermore feel torn and sympathetic to all parties in each controversy, you're at level 5-- and should maybe think about chairing a working group or joining one of the Steering Committees?
+If you don't understand why some topics get fire-emojis warning you about triggering, controversial topics, don't worry-- understanding the controversies is level 4.
+When you not only understand why all those emojis are there, but furthermore feel torn and sympathetic to all parties in each controversy, you're at level 5-- and should maybe think about chairing a working group or joining one of the Steering Committees?